 You should note that these fees do not include any fees you may need to pay if you have instructed a solicitor to help you.
 The solicitor can give you information on these costs.

 Where can I get legal advice?

-Scottish court service staff are not legally qualified and therefore cannot provide you with any legal advice.
+Scottish Courts and Tribunals Service staff are not legally qualified and therefore cannot provide you with any legal advice.
 If you do need to get legal advice, the Law Society of Scotland can provide contact details for solicitors in your area.